xzchello/xzchello.github.io/README.md

 ## Education

-School of Mathematics, Peking University
+School of Mathematical Sciences, Peking University

 You can use the [editor on GitHub](https://github.com/xzchello/xzchello.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.